mbulat/chef-memcached/README.md

 ## Usage

 Currently only supports one instance of memcached per node.
+Also, logging is not supported on the RedHat family of distributions.